About the NLRC Partners

 To learn more about NCLC, visit http://www.nclc.org

-The National Senior Citizens Law Center (NSCLC) is a nonprofit organization whose principal mission is to protect the rights of low-income older adults.
-Through advocacy, litigation, and the education and counseling of local advocates, NSCLC seeks to ensure the health and economic security of those with limited income and resources and access to the courts for all.
+Justice in Aging is a nonprofit organization whose principal mission is to protect the rights of low-income older adults.
+Through advocacy, litigation, and the education and counseling of local advocates, Justice in aging seeks to ensure the health and economic security of those with limited income and resources and access to the courts for all.

-NSCLC works tirelessly to preserve and strengthen Medicaid, Medicare, Social Security and Supplemental Security Income, benefits programs that allow low-income older adults to live with dignity and independence.
-In addition, NSCLC's Federal Rights Project works for greater access to the federal courts for all.
-NSCLC's staff includes nine attorneys and the organization has offices in Washington, D.C., Los Angeles and Oakland, CA.
+Justice in Aging works tirelessly to preserve and strengthen Medicaid, Medicare, Social Security and Supplemental Security Income, benefits programs that allow low-income older adults to live with dignity and independence.
+In addition, Justice in Aging's Federal Rights Project works for greater access to the federal courts for all.
+Justice in Aging's staff includes nine attorneys and the organization has offices in Washington, D.C., Los Angeles and Oakland, CA.

 The Center for Social Gerontology